noxymon/crypto-api/README.md

 java -jar target/crypto-api-0.0.1-SNAPSHOT.jar
 ```

 This will start the Spring Boot application.
-You can then interact with the application via the exposed REST APIs.

 ## Contributing